ahmed-barakat333/LRI_MM_Pain/README.md

 The data and code are organized into folders:

 1- CARNIVAL_Network_Analysis_BMSCs: Data and code used to construct signaling network of multiple myeloma - bone marrow stromal cells (BMSCs).
-Note to run this code, a Gurobi solver is needed (https://www.gurobi.com/solutions/gurobi-optimizer/).
+Please note to run this code, a Gurobi solver is needed (https://www.gurobi.com/solutions/gurobi-optimizer/).

 2- Cells_Ligands: Data and code used to visualize ligands of each cell type of multiple myeloma bone marrow, in addition to annotate each ligand with "biological process" and "molecular function" keywords.